Mitsubishi Galant: Third generation (A120/A130; 1976)

-The wagon version was introduced in 1977, a little while after the sedans.
-A new two-door coupé was introduced in 1976 to replace the Galant GTO.
-It was known in Japan as the Galant Λ (Lambda).
+The wagon version (Van in Japan) was introduced in August 1977, a little while after the sedans.
+A new two-door coupé was introduced in 1976 to replace the Galant GTO: It was known in Japan as the Galant Λ (Lambda).
 The coupé was sold in the United States between 1978 and 1980 as the Dodge Challenger and Plymouth Sapporo.
 In Australia the Lambda was marketed initially as the Chrysler Sigma Scorpion and latter as the Mitsubishi Scorpion.

-Mitsubishi introduced the MCA-Jet engine for Japan and other emissions-controlled markets with its latest Galant.
-This incorporated the "Jet Valve", a secondary intake valve which improved emissions without necessitating the need for a completely redesigned cylinder head.
+In May 1977, Mitsubishi began introducing the MCA-Jet engine for Japan and other emissions-controlled markets on the Galant.
+Initially only fitted to the regular 1600, this incorporated the "Jet Valve", a secondary intake valve which improved emissions without necessitating the need for a completely redesigned cylinder head.
+The more powerful, but dirtier twin-carburetted 1600 GS was discontinued on sedans but was added to the Galant Lambda instead.
+After late 1977 the slower selling 1850 variant was discontinued, as Mitsubishi focussed their efforts on making the 1600 and the 2000 engines pass the new, stricter emissions standards.

 In 1978, Mitsubishi in Japan established a dedicated dealership sales channel called (Galant Restaurant) to sell the Galant and other selected vehicles.
-After late 1977 the 1850 variant was discontinued, as Mitsubishi focussed their efforts on making the 1600 and the 2000 engines pass the new, stricter emissions standards.
+In Japan, the Galant range received a new variant in March 1978, known as Galant Sigma Eterna.
+This model has single rectangular headlights and different taillights.
+This model also sold as facelift model for selected markets in Europe, New Zealand and South America.
+Seven months later the twin round headlights front design was replaced with one featuring twin square headlights and also new taillights.
+Models with engines which passed the new 1978 standards changed from the A120 to the A130 range.
+Mitsubishi had limited resources, and the large choice of engines for the Galant lineup was reduced to one 1.6 and one 2.0 in the Japanese market, with 86 and 105 PS, at the beginning of the 1979 model year.